cloud-gov/cg-dashboard/dockerizing-notes.md

 ##### Visual Debugging
 Once the `frontend` service is up and running (via `docker-compose up frontend -d`), you can use the docker-compose `exec` command to attach to the existing container.
-While viewing the container via HTML VNC Viewer (refer to the table above), you will see the container's Chrome browser open and execute the commands.
+While viewing the container via the HTML VNC Viewer (refer to the table above), you will see the container's Chrome browser open and execute the commands.